mewmix/YAMemeBot/README.md

  sudo nano ( copy paste this file ) https://github.com/depoio/node-telegram-bot/blob/master/lib/Bot.js

+ /////

+ Bot.js now in root of repo, move this to this folder and you're good!
+ /////////

  YAMEMEBOT_TOKEN='Your Token' node app.js

  or create a script an nohup ./script.sh (with your token saved in the script & chmod +x to make it executable!)